Five Guns West: Development

 The film was the third movie produced by Roger Corman but the first one he directed, and his first movie in color.
-The second film he produced, The Fast and the Furious and been bought for distribution by a newly formed company, American Releasing Corporation (ARC), headed by Sam Arkoff and James H. Nicholson.
+The second film he produced, The Fast and the Furious, had been bought for distribution by a newly formed company, American Releasing Corporation (ARC), headed by Sam Arkoff and James H. Nicholson.
 Corman had offers from other companies but said he chose ARC because the company were willing to forward him money in advance, which he could use to finance other films.
 In October 1954 ARC announced that they would make three more films with Corman's company, Palo Alto, over the next twelve months, starting with Five Guns West in November.
 ARC later became the famous American International Pictures.

-Corman had directed second unit on Fast and the Furious and decided to direct Five Guns West himself.
+Corman had directed second unit on The Fast and the Furious and decided to direct Five Guns West himself.
 This was announced in November 1954.
 Corman later said "the work by the directors on the two films I had produced was acceptable.
 But I thought, I can do better, more efficient work; I can make better films."
 Arkoff said "He almost had to direct and produce to be able to get on the screen in a short period of time with the amount of money available.
 If he hadn't been his own director, he couldn't possibly have made them so fast.
 If he hadn't been his own producer, he wouldn't have known what he as the director wanted."

-Female lead Dorothy Malone had been in Fast and the Furious.
+Female lead Dorothy Malone had been in The Fast and the Furious.
 This was her first film following the death of her younger brother.
 Malone had Battle Cry and Young at Heart awaiting release when she made the film.
+It was one of a series of Westerns featuring Malone.
 Corman said he paid her and John Lund "as much as I could afford".
 Touch Connors was cast shortly after Malone.

 Corman said the story idea was his but the structure and script was the work of R. Wright Campbell, an actor he had met through Jonathan Haze.
 Campbell was paid $200 to write the script - it was his first screenplay - and was cast in a key role.

-Prior to filming, Corman's directing experience was limited to doing second unit on Fast and the Furious and observing film sets on the lot at 20th Century Fox.
+Prior to filming, Corman's directing experience was limited to doing second unit on The Fast and the Furious and observing film sets on the lot at 20th Century Fox.
 In order to get some practice before starting Five Guns West, he shot an 8-minute short film on 16 mm over one day with some actor friends.
 Corman says he never bothered having this film processed and edited.
 He later wrote in his memoirs "if a young man came to me today with similar credentials there's no way I'd hire him.
 I'd tell him to go out and get more training."